Anderson hires 11 new firefighters

 Kyle Kuklenski, 23, is a member of the Adams Township Volunteer Fire Department and has been working at Hoosier Fire Equipment.

-David Stonger, 30, was employed by AT&T before deciding to take a different career path.
+David Stogner, 31, was employed by AT&T before deciding to take a different career path.

 Jesse Gaw, 31, is a graduate of Highland High School and has a bachelor’s degree in public administration.